What is multiversion concurrency control?

 - reduced number of database deadlocks.

 How does an MVCC database work?

-While each DBMS vendor is free to implement MVCC in their own way, multiversion concurrency control usually works like this:
+While DBMS vendors are free to implement MVCC in their own ways, multiversion concurrency control usually works like this:

 What is the difference between MVCC vs locking?

 Unlike traditional a DMBS, multiversion concurrency control does not lock a record when a write operation is about to occur.
 Instead, a new version of the record, with an incremented version number, is created.

 Users can continue to read the old version of the record while the new record is transitionally edited and updated.
 This eliminates the need for locks, as well as contention and deadlock issues.

 When the new version of the record is committed to the database, all future read operations work on the updated version.
 New write operations again create a new version, and the cycle continues.

 What are the drawbacks to multiversion concurrency control (MVCC)?